-- If the babies are in a hospital, on tubes and/or are unable to breastfeed, the mother can pump the breast milk for them, until they are capable of breastfeeding.
+- If the babies are in a hospital, on tubes, and unable to breastfeed, the mother can pump the breast milk for them until they can breastfeed.
 To reduce the occurrence of nipple confusion, mothers can consider using alternative feeding methods.

 - A rotating feeding schedule: Baby 1 & 2 breastfeed at the breast while Baby 3 receives a bottle of expressed breast milk.
-At the next feeding, Baby 2 & 3 is nursed, and Baby 1 gets a bottle.
+Baby 2 & 3 is nursed at the next feeding, and Baby 1 gets a bottle.
 On the third feeding session, Baby 1 & 3 is at the breast while Baby 2 takes the bottle…and so forth.

-- Tandem breastfeeding: Breastfeed the babies all after each other and two at a time.
-This is an excellent way to increase milk supply.
+- Tandem breastfeeding: Breastfeed the babies after each other - two at a time.
+This is an excellent way to increase the milk supply.

 - Drink plenty of fluids and eat well.
 Find our breastfeeding diet guidelines here.
 If you don’t drink enough water, your supply will not be as much as it could be.

-- Always make sure you are not breastfeeding from one breast more than the other, this could result in one breast becoming less full than the other one.
+- Always ensure you are not breastfeeding from one breast more than the other; this could result in one breast becoming less full than the other.

-- Try to alternate breasts with each baby, this is so that the babies don't become accustomed to only one side and to prevent lopsidedness, which could occur if one baby sucks a little stronger than the others.
+- Try to alternate breasts with each baby.
+This is so the babies don't become accustomed to only one side and prevent lopsidedness, which could occur if one baby sucks a little stronger than the others.